grittathh/noParFor/README.md

 * each worker is a processor of myWorkers.job (a vnode). each node runs myWorkerLogic.m via startWorkerLogic.sh, via pbsdsh.
 * workers sit around waiting for the master job to assign an iteration to work on. to do this, the master job simply adds a line to the end of the worker's assignedJobs.ndx file.
 * each worker has a assignedJobs.ndx file and a completedJobs.ndx file. the master job makes sure each worker has 30 more assigned jobs than completed jobs.
-* when each worker completes a job (iteration), it writes a single outputDataStruct.mat file and writes a line to the master job's tracking file.
+* when each worker completes a job (iteration), it writes a single outputDataStruct .mat file to the right subfolder under /scratch/users/userid/identifier, adds a line its own completedJobs.ndx file, and adds a line to the master job's tracking file.
-* write operations are atomicized using flock, but still not perfect.
-* the "master" job ignores write errors, reassigning jobs until a valid entry is written to the tracking file.
-* the "master" job keeps doing this until all iterations are completed.
+* the "master" job keeps assigning jobs to workers until a valid entry is written to the tracking file for every iteration, until all iterations are completed.

 Inspired by